 - Stretch the left leg out all the way behind you on the floor, with the top of the foot on the ground and toes pointing back.

 - Shift your body weight gradually from your arms to your legs so that your legs are supporting your weight.
 Sit up straight with your hands on either side of your legs.

 - Take a deep breath.
-While exhaling, lean your upper body forward over your lower leg.
+While exhaling, lean your upper body forward over your front leg.
 Support your weight with your arms as much as possible.

-Kovacs emphasizes that you should not assume that you will be able to be as flexible as the exercises ideally call for.
-“Don’t think that because of what you see on YouTube or TV that you can get into these positions,” he said.
+Kovacs emphasizes that you shouldn’t assume that you’ll be as flexible as the exercises ideally call for.
+“Don’t think that because of what you see on YouTube or TV, you can get into these positions,” he says.
 “Most people who demonstrate the exercises have great flexibility and have been doing it for years.
 If you have any kind of pain, you should stop.”

-Corina Martinez, a physical therapist at Duke Sports Medicine Center and a member of the American Medical Society for Sports Medicine, says that there is no one-size-fits-all exercise for people suffering from sciatic nerve pain.
-“Do you feel better when you bring your knees to the chest, or when they extend back a little more?
-If one feels better, that is the treatment you want to pursue.”
+Corina Martinez, a physical therapist at Duke Sports Medicine Center and member of the American Medical Society for Sports Medicine, says that there’s no one-size-fits-all exercise for people who have sciatic nerve pain.

-Martinez says that anyone experiencing even mild sciatic nerve pain symptoms for more than a month should see a doctor or physical therapist.
-They may find relief with an in-home exercise program tailored specifically to how their pain presents itself.
+Martinez says that anyone experiencing even mild sciatic nerve pain for more than a month should see a doctor or physical therapist.
+They may find relief by having a treatment plan including home exercise program to address their challenges.

 The clue is to find experienced, manual trained physical therapists who combine an understanding of alignment, movement, and therapeutic exercise, and who set up a clear plan of care to reach measurable goals.
 After that, what’s left is to actively participate in the program!